Circular Trace Reconstruction: Average Case: Upper Bound

 \section{Average Case: Upper Bound}

 We now consider the situation in which the unknown circular string $x$ is random.
-We will suppose that $x$ is equidistributed as a random circular string in which each bit is $0$ or $1$ with $\frac12$ probability.
-Note that this distribution is not uniform over all possible circular strings.
-However, our arguments can easily be modified to handle such a situation.
-We use the randomness to rule out certain problematic strings with high probability, and this can be done for uniform random circular strings as well as other distributions, for example if independently each bit is biased towards $0$ or $1$.
+For the sake of simplicity, we will assume that we may sample $x$ by sampling a uniform random linear binary string of length $n$ and applying a uniform random cyclic shift.
+Note that the resulting distribution on $x$ is not uniform over all possible circular strings, as strings with nontrivial cyclic symmetries are more likely to appear.
+However, such strings form a negligible fraction of all strings, and our arguments can easily be modified to handle the situation in which the distribution is uniform over all possible circular strings.
+We use the randomness to rule out certain problematic strings with high probability, and this can be done for uniform random circular strings as well as other distributions, for example if in the sampling procedure each bit is independently biased towards $0$ or $1$.

 \begin{theorem} Let $x$ be a random (in the sense described above) unknown circular string of length $n$ and let $q$ be the deletion probability of each element.
 Then there exists a constant $C_q$ depending only on $q$ such that we can determine $x$ with failure probability at most $n^{-10}$ using $O(n^{C_q})$ traces. \end{theorem}